Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_RGW_Health_Check_Fail.md

         ```bash
         ncn-s001# ceph -s | grep rgw
         ```
-        If ceph-rgw daemon is not running on 3 storage nodes (CRAIG CHECK should just run on 3??), restart the deamon and watch it come up within a few seconds.
+        If ceph-rgw daemon is not running on 3 storage nodes, restart the deamon and watch it come up within a few seconds.

         ```bash
         ncn-s001# ceph orch ps | grep rgw           #use this to wach the daemon start